Long-Term Care in Ottawa

 Making changes to long-term care will take time.
 A plan needs to be in place immediately to reduce wait lists and wait times for care and to encourage innovation in this sector.
 The increase of privately paid care for needed services in LTC, retirement homes and home care will continue to encourage two-tier health care for Ottawa seniors and increase the burden on unpaid caregivers.

 The Council on Aging of Ottawa will continue to work with others to voice the concerns of LTC residents and of those who are waiting, to ensure quality care for Ottawa seniors today and in the future.
-We will remain diligent in watching developments in long-term care.
+We will remain diligent in watching changes in long-term care.

 COVID-19 - Family Resources and Decision Aids